How to Change Father’s Attitudes Towards Breastfeeding Through Education

 • Session 20: Breast conditions

-An initial zoom meeting was scheduled with the physicians, registered nurses, and lactation consultants to discuss the intervention and their participation.
-The intervention was explained to understand that nurses or lactation consultants would present an informational sheet to the fathers at the prenatal visit or the 2-week follow up well-baby visit.
-The information sheet included necessary information about the intervention and a link with Q.R. code to the initial survey.
-All surveys were housed in Survey Monkey, a FERPA and HIPPA compliant platform (SurveyMonkey, 2020).
-The initial survey consisted of eight demographic questions and two intervention specific questions.
+An informational sheet was presented to the fathers at the prenatal or the 2-week follow-upwell-baby visit.
+The information sheet included necessary information about the intervention and a link with the Q.R. code to the initial survey.
+All surveys were housed in Survey Monkey, a FERPA and HIPPA-compliantplatform (SurveyMonkey, 2020).
+The initial survey consisted of eight demographic questions and two intervention-specific questions.

 Study of the Intervention(s)